searica/DiscoveryPins/README.md

 ## Features
 - Configure pin colors.
 - Configure minimum allowed distance between auto-pins.
+- - Configurable keyboard shortcut to automatically pin things within your field of view or very close to your character that are configured to be automatically pinned.
 - Automatically pin dungeons when you enter them (configurable).
 - Automatically pin ore when you damage it (configurable).
 - Automatically pin portals when building or interacting with them (configurable).